Chapter 1:

 Another squeak.

-The creature made a sound that somehow managed to be both pitiful and annoying at the same time.
-Its eyes seemed to drift even further apart (if that was possible) and it slumped forward like a deflating balloon.
+He made a sound that somehow managed to be both pitiful and annoying at the same time.
+His eyes seemed to drift even further apart as he slumped forward like a deflating balloon.

 "Ugh, fine."
 I broke off a small piece of my bread and held it out.
 "Take it and go away."

-The kaiju's eyes suddenly snapped forward and it snatched the bread.
-It made happy squeaking noises as it stuffed the whole piece in its mouth, crumbs falling everywhere.
+The kaiju's eyes suddenly snapped forward and snatched the bread.
+He made happy squeaking noises as he stuffed the whole piece in his mouth, crumbs falling everywhere.

 I checked my phone - five minutes until my shift.
 Better head back before Yukina starts another search party.
 Last time she'd gotten the entire staff involved for whatever reason.